shuped/shuped.github.io/_posts/2025-12-17-welcome-to-my-blog.md

 categories: [AI]
 ---

-# Creating end to end tests from a manual QA plan
+# Agenticaly creating end to end tests from a manual QA plan

 A rudimentary solution: